April 5, 2019.

 Pursuant to Section 19(b)(1)

 of the Securities Exchange Act of 1934 (the “Act”)

 and Rule 19b-4 thereunder,

-notice is hereby given that, on February 21, 2019, the NYSE Chicago, Inc. (“NYSE Chicago” or “Exchange”) filed with the Securities and Exchange Commission (“Commission”) the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the self-regulatory organization.
+notice is hereby given that on April 3, 2019, the NYSE Chicago, Inc. (“NYSE Chicago” or the “Exchange”) filed with the Securities and Exchange Commission (“Commission”) the proposed rule change as described in Items I and II below, which Items have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to amend the fee schedule of the Exchange (“Fee Schedule”) to eliminate fees and rebates related to the Sub-second Non-displayed Auction Process (“SNAP”) and the outbound routing service.
+The Exchange proposes to extend the current pilot program related to Article 20, Rule 10, Handling of Clearly Erroneous Executions, to the close of business on October 18, 2019.
 The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of those statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.